hetu-script/site-www/docs/en-US/syntax/index.md

 ## Class

-Class can have static variables and methods.
-Which can be accessed through the class name (rather than a instance).
+- Class can have static variables and methods.
+Which can be accessed through the class name.

-Class's member functions (methods) can use keyword: construct, get, set to define a constructor, getter, setter function.
+- Class's member functions (methods) use special keyword: construct, get, set, to define a constructor, getter, setter function.

-Constructors have no function names and cannot return values.
-They will return a instance.
+- Constructors can be with no function name and cannot return values.
+When calling they will always return a instance.

-Getter & setter functions can be used as a member variable.
+- Getter & setter functions can be used feels like a member variable.
 They can be accessed without brackets.

 ```typescript
 // class definition